CreativeCodingLab/CosmoVis/README.md

 of large-scale hydrodynamic cosmological simulation datasets.
 CosmoVis enables astrophysicists as well as citizen scientists to share and explore these datasets, which are often comprised of complex, unwieldy data structures greater that 1 TB in size.
 Our tool visualizes a range of salient gas, dark matter, and stellar attributes extracted from the source simulations, and enables further analysis of the data using observational analogues, specifically absorption line spectroscopy.
 CosmoVis introduces novel analysis functionality through the use of **virtual skewers** that define a sightline through the volume to quickly obtain detailed diagnostics about the gaseous medium along the path of the skewer, including synthetic spectra that can be used to make direct comparisons with observational datasets.
 We identify the main analysis tasks that CosmoVis enables, and evaluate the software by presenting a series of contemporary scientific use cases that utilize CosmoVis.
 Additionally, we conduct a series of task-based interviews with astrophysicists indicating the usefulness of CosmoVis for a range of data analysis tasks.

-A live demo can be found here: [CosmoVis](http://cosmovis.nrp-nautilus.io)
+A live demo can be found here: [CosmoVis](http://cosmovis.nrp-nautilus.io) A dev demo with experimental features can be found here: [CosmoVis](http://cosmovis-dev.nrp-nautilus.io)

 Here is a video that outlines a scientific use case from CosmoVis: [link](https://drive.google.com/file/d/1CPoEFf4xyQHr0zxEZMu_VgkT2a0_Nfme/view?usp=sharing)